 The case remains open.

-Registered nurse Harmeet Sokhi was Bills' primary nurse during a 7pm to 7am shift on Boxing Day, 2012.
+A nurse, who has interim name suppression, was working during a 7pm to 7am shift on Boxing Day, 2012.

 Late that day Bills' health began to deteriorate rapidly from a then-unknown cause.

-However, her evidence directly contradicts the testimony of health care assistant Sharon Connors, who was Bills' watch from 7pm to 11pm on Boxing Day, 2012.
+However, the evidence directly contradicts the testimony of health care assistant Sharon Connors, who was Bills' watch from 7pm to 11pm on Boxing Day, 2012.

-Connors "seemed oblivious" to the situation, Sokhi said.
+Connors "seemed oblivious" to the situation, the nurse said.

 Bills' heart rate had reached 145 beats per minute.